 All these storylines unfold simultaneously on stage, which is divided into three spaces.
 The resulting complex stage picture means that Birch and Mitchell can intensify the experience of each of the characters by showing how they are echoed in the feelings of their bloodline.
 In every scene, the playwright suggests that love is not enough to help women who suffer and that happiness is fragile.
 The question “Are you happy?” recurs constantly throughout the play, with the women articulating or failing to express their anger and disappointment with life, and conveying their ambivalence to motherhood as they try to assert their independence.

-This is a hard watch but the grim story is made more palatable by a vein of dark humour which runs right through the piece.
+Anatomy of a Suicide is a hard watch but the grim story is made more palatable by a vein of dark humour which runs right through the piece.
 However, the drama does not allow for much light and shade in its depiction of the female trio at its heart.
 Bonnie, in particular, is given very little opportunity for character development and has to convey her fears within a very narrow compass.
 The play, in fact, creates an impression and a mood far more than it offers any easy solution.

 The claustrophobic set by Alex Eales chimes with the mood of the protagonists and consists of a grey room with seven doors, lit low by James Farncombe and filled by a rambling, howling soundtrack by Paul Clark and Melanie Wilson.